 If you have type 1 diabetes, your immune system has attacked the insulin-producing beta cells in your pancreas.
 This means you can’t make enough of your own insulin, and need to replace it through injections or a pump.

 But insulin doesn't treat the underlying cause of type 1 diabetes: an immune system attack.
 This is what new treatments – called immunotherapies – will be able to do, by reprogramming the immune system so that it no longer destroys beta cells.
-In the future, they could stop type 1 diabetes in its tracks or prevent the condition entirely.
+In the future, they could stop type 1 diabetes in its tracks to delay, prevent or help to cure the condition.

 The nuts and bolts of immunotherapy